Distributed Hypothesis Testing over a Noisy Channel: Error-exponents Trade-off: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
-Section \ref{Prelims} provides the detailed problem formulation along with the required definitions.
+Section \ref{Prelims} formulates the operational problem along with the required definitions.
 The main results are presented in Section \ref{mainresults}.
 The proofs are furnished in Section \ref{proofs-results}.
 Finally, concluding remarks are given in Section \ref{conclu}.